Jones of New Park

 In 1851, Daniel was living with his parents, and nephew, Thomas Ponting, aged 11 (Chapter 5) at New Park

 On 2 June 1852 29 year old Daniel Jones, a farmer, married 23 year old Fanny Till at Thornbury.
 Daniel is described as the son of John Jones, farmer.
-Fanny was the daughter of William Till, farmer (see above).
-The witnesses were William Till Jnr and Emma Till
+Fanny was the daughter of William Till, farmer.
+The witnesses were William Till Jnr and Emma Till.

 Fanny Till was baptised on 9 September 1829 the daughter of William Till and Mary Ann Day who married on 16 November 1819 at Thornbury.
 She was the sister of

-- Thomas Day Till who had married Mary Wetmore daughter of William Wetmore and Mary Jones on 9 June 1864 at Hill (See above & Appendix I - Subsection 1).
+- Thomas Day Till who had married Mary Wetmore daughter of William Wetmore and Mary Jones on 9 June 1864 at Hill (Appendix I - Part 1).

 By 1861 Daniel was running New Park Farm.
 The census shows this was 300 acres and he was employing 4 men and 1 boy.
 The couple had no children, but there were two herdsmen and a housemaid living with them.